 - Make sure your boiler and any other gas appliances are serviced every year by a Gas Safe registered engineer.
-This ensures that they run at their most efficient and are kept in tip-top condition.
-Consider speaking with neighbours who may also require a service, to share some of the cost of a service call out.
+This ensures that your heating systems run at their most efficient and are kept in tip-top condition.
+Consider speaking with neighbours who may also require a service to share some of the cost of a call-out.

 Bleed your radiators

 - Bleed your radiators to release any air that is trapped in them.
-This will improve your heating efficiency instantly as hot water can flow into every part of the radiator, so it does a better job of warming your room.
-There are a number of videos available online which show you how to do this.
+This will improve your heating efficiency instantly as hot water can flow into every part of the radiator, enabling it to do a better job of warming your room.
+There are a number of videos available online which show you how to do this

 Draft-proof your home

 - Draughty external doors are responsible for 15% of heat loss in the home.
-Draft-proofing can be a cost effective and easy way to prevent heat loss.
+Draft-proofing can be a simple and cost-effective way to prevent heat loss.
+Draught excluders and proofing solutions are available from most DIY retailers.
 Hanging thick curtains over the door will also help to trap heat inside.
 Close all the curtains as soon as it gets dark to prevent heat escaping through windows.

 Use a programmer

-- Use a programmer to set when the heating and hot water come on and go off based around your routine.
+- Use a programmer to set when the heating and hot water should operate based on your routine.
 By heating your home and hot water only when necessary, you'll save energy and money.

 Lower your thermostat

-- Lowering your thermostat setting by just 1°C could save efficiencies, however, ensure that a minimum temperature is maintained of 21°C in living rooms and 18°C in bedrooms.
+- Lowering your thermostat setting by just 1°C could create efficiencies, however, ensure that a minimum temperature is maintained of 21°C in living rooms and 18°C in bedrooms.

 Check your pipes

-- Check all pipework to ensure that there are no leaks, fix any drips and lag pipes to avoid bursts.
+- Check all pipework to ensure that there are no leaks, fix any drips and lag exterior pipes to avoid bursts during cold weather.